vterzoglou/RBF-regression/README.md

 Project_outline.pdf describes the tasks to be achieved through the implementation of the RBF Regression model, including some brief insight into RBF Layers/Networks (Greek version provided only).

-simple_RBF_application.py addresses the first task, which is basically searching for the optimal RBF layer size among 3 choices, while tracking MSE and $R^{2}$ validation metrics. betas_initializer.py was added to the repo of Petra Vidnerova to account for the initialization of bias parameters as illustrated in the task outline.
+simple_RBF_application.py addresses the first task, which is basically searching for the optimal RBF layer size among 3 choices, while tracking MSE and $R^{2}$ test metrics. betas_initializer.py was added to the repo of Petra Vidnerova to account for the initialization of bias parameters as illustrated in the task outline.

 fine_tune_RBF.py addresses the second task, which is to search for hyperparameters a bit more thoroughly and systematically (using the Keras Hyperband tuner).